YuliaOv22/practice/README.md

 Game MineSweeper with tkinter module.

 ### MineSweeper_exe.zip
-ZIP with .exe file.
+ZIP with .exe file (in 'dist' folder).
 You can run the game on your PC.